oarcscience/ith.oarc.science/neu/celt/gafm/gafm00.md

 #### \[1904\]

 ###### Scanned and proofed by Phillip Brown.
-Additional formatting at Intangible Textual Heritage by John B. Hare, July 2003.
+Additional formatting at Intangible Textual Heritage by Jean Lelievre, July 2003.
 This text is in the public domain in the US because it was published prior to 1923.

 ------------------------------------------------------------------------